 Keep in mind that rolling 6S manually with jeweller orbs requires ilvl 50 or higher.
 Crafting bench can force 6 sockets on any staff.

 Astramentis solves all stat requirement issues and provides a huge amount of damage via its high Intelligence (which is also boosted by the staff and belt).
-The implicit mod can be easily rolled to 16 with a few Blessed Orbs.
-A low explicit roll (below 90) can be turned into a high roll (over 90) with a Divine orb or two.

 Use rares.
 The most important stat is Int, followed by ES and resists.

 Go for these upgrades when you can afford them:

 Hunter helmets can have a 10% increased Intelligence mod.

 Shaper and Crusader body armors can have a 12% increased Intelligence mod.
 Also, 6% increased Attributes can be crafted on any body armor.

 Eldritch currency can be used to craft Unnerve and extra damage per Int on any decent Int/ES/resist gloves.

 See > this post < for some tips how to craft such items.
 Harvest got nerfed, no more prefix rerolls, it's harder now.